 Dr Jean Ker Walsh

-Jean Ker Walsh is Customer and Communities Advocate at Transurban.
-Her career experience is as a broadcast journalist, political advisor and strategic communications practitioner and commentator.
+Jean Ker Walsh has recently retired from the Corporate sector, her most recent role being Customer and Communities Advocate at Transurban.
+Jean’s prior career experience includes positions as a broadcast journalist, political advisor and strategic communications practitioner and commentator.

 Frank Di Giorgio